stanfieldr/ghetto-skype/README.md

 ```

 ## Disclaimer
 The Skype name, associated trade marks and logos and the "S" logo are trade marks of Skype or related entities.
+This project is merely a browser :)